VladiSavova/angular-project/README.md

 # Project Angular
 This is my simple project made with Angular.
-The project was made for the course Vue js SoftUni-2020.
+The project was made for the course Angular SoftUni-2020.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.